Sogefi GroupSogefi Group

 1980

-Sogefi S.p.A. is established in Mantova, in northern Italy, with the objective of becoming a major force in the automotive components industry.
-CIR becomes its controlling shareholder.
+Sogefi S.p.A is established in Mantova, in northern Italy, with the objective of becoming a major force in the automotive components industry.